-Gamma-ray and neutron spectrometers (GRNS) can be used to determine the hydrogen content and elemental abundances within the top ~tens of cms of planetary surfaces.
-Through the added use of a D-T (Deuterium-Tritium) pulsed neutron generator (PNG) GRNS can more rapidly characterize a planet’s surface material; this makes active GRNS useful for roving and landed missions.
+Gamma-ray and neutron spectrometers (GRNS) can be used to determine the hydrogen content and elemental abundances within the top ~tens of centimeters of geologic surfaces.
+Through the added use of a Deuterium-Tritium pulsed neutron generator (PNG), GRNS can more rapidly characterize surface material.
 The SIngle-scintillator Neutron and Gamma Ray spectrometer (SINGR) instrument was characterized for use with both passive and active techniques on a rover/lander scale.
-Active GRNS measurements were performed with SINGR at the NASA Goddard Space Flight Center (GSFC) Goddard Geophysical and Astronomical Observatory (GGAO) outdoor test site to interrogate geologically relevant materials (Mars, the Moon, Titan) and to demonstrate the capability of a dual-use scintillator to provide neutron and gamma-ray spectroscopy using a PNG.
-By running the neutron generator in a pulsed mode (250 – 1000 Hz), GRNS responses can be studied both during and between pulses.
-We successfully constructed neutron die-away curves (i.e. bulk hydrogen abundance with depth distribution) as well as gamma-ray spectra (i.e. Fe, Si, Al, O, K, Th abundances).
-We investigated planetary analog materials such as basalt (volcanic, extrusive), granite (crustal, intrusive, high Th & K), polyethylene (ice, water, hydrated material simulant), and organic (milorganite fertilizer) for our measurements; we also acquired neutron die-away data for low to high amounts of H. These experiments contribute to a better understanding of instruments that will be useful for landed missions to Mars, the Moon, Titan, and other planetary bodies.
+SINGR uses an elpasolite called Cs2YLiCl6:Ce (CLYC) that has a gamma-ray energy resolution of approximately 4% full-width-at-half-maximum at 662 keV.
+Active GRNS measurements were performed with SINGR at the NASA Goddard Space Flight Center (GSFC) Goddard Geophysical and Astronomical Observatory (GGAO) outdoor test site to interrogate geologically relevant materials (basalt, granite, fertilizer) and to demonstrate the capability of a dual-use scintillator to provide neutron and gamma-ray spectroscopy using a PNG.
+We successfully used SINGR at GSFC GGAO to construct neutron die-away curves (i.e. bulk hydrogen abundance with depth distribution) and constrained the abundance of hydrogen within our experimental setup to between 0-2 wt% as well as the burial depth of a hydrogen deposit.

 - Working Title: Pulsed Neutron Investigations of Planetary Surfaces: Simulations and Sensitivity